top of page

 This builds on a recent Diary of a Leader reflection on the layer most leaders rarely stand in — the space where work quietly breaks down between vision and execution.

-The Hidden Cost of “Good” Meetings
+The Hidden Cost of Productive Meetings That Don't Lead to Action

 Good meetings can feel satisfying.